 maintained throughout the year, the significance of the annual sacrifice was

-committed that we know full well what we are doing, yet we can be forgiven
+be understood in contrast to its opposite, sins committed in full knowledge.
+Let’ face it, there are sins we know full well what we are doing, yet we can be forgiven

 Heb 9,6-15